darkawesome/blog/content/blog/Cyber-Defense-Analysis.md

 ```
 ![Event Types](https://github.com/darkawesome/blog/blob/main/content/img/Event-Types.png?raw=true)

-actor type, event type seems to be something interesting to look at further.
-2 geometry data frames 1 for attacker and 1 for the attacked.
-- the attacked is done

 rnaturalearth package to get geometries (spatial data) for countries.
 This package provides access to Natural Earth datasets, which include country geometries (polygons).
 ```r